Healthy drinks under six months

 Unhealthy drinks: fruit juice

 Fruit juices have high levels of sugar and acid and don’t have much fibre.
-Children need fibre and don’t need extra sugar.
+Children don’t need extra sugar – but they do need fibre.
 That’s why it’s better for them to eat fruit, rather than drink juice.

-Fruit juice made at home can be an occasional healthy treat for your child.
+If your child drinks juice, it should be limited to ½ cup per day.
 It’s a good idea to mix the fruit juice with some water or ice, and even sneak in a few vegetables.
 Mixing the fruit in a blender instead of a juicer will keep the fruit fibre in the juice.

 Unhealthy drinks: soft drinks, cordial, sports drinks, energy drinks, flavoured milk